jfinci/AngularJSRailsInterview/README.md

 If you want the tests to rerun when you save the file you can run `rake karma:start` in a separate terminal.

 ## Task
-Implement a search service in JavaScript that searches through an array of names _(retrieved from the persons endpoint)_ and returns a list of matching results.
+Implement a search service in JavaScript that searches through an collection of movie resources. _(retrieved from the movie endpoint)_ and returns a list of matching results.

-For example, searching for ‘John’ should return all array elements with the first name of John or the last name of John, if any.
-Searching for ‘John Smith’ should return all John Smiths found in the array.
+There is also a CastMember resource which belongs to movie, and move has many cast members.

+For example, searching for ‘Batman’ should any movie with the words Batman on the right pane.
+Once a movie title is select on the right it should display the detail page on the left pane.

 A user interface such as an input field to type in the search query should be included as well. **See the included mockup** for a sample of what the final result should look like.

-**The search should:**
-  * be an unanchored substring search
-  * be case insensitive
-  * return no results with no query
-  * **EXTRA CREDIT:** Bold the substring match
+Assume the API might be slow.

 #### Task Notes
 * This app has been scaffolded out, please write your solution code in the `persons_controller.js`, `persons_resource.js`, `persons_controller_spec.js` and `home/index.html.erb` files